veskeli/Spammer-Ahk/README.md

 # Spammer-Ahk

-This is text spammer.
+This is text spammer And Auto clicker
-Auto clicker Pic location is not working in any Relase!
++ Auto clicker Pic location is not working in any Relase!

 [Download](https://github.com/veskeli/Spammer-Ahk/releases)